-The majority of PPM global focus was on study reviews and commissioning predominately Copper SX EW in a number of counties including Africa and Australia.
-Afterwards PPM moved into other minerals processing services within the minerals industry.
+Copper SX EW was the majority of PPM‘s global metallurgical consulting/problem-solving business focus, study reviews and SX/EW commissioning, predominately in a number of counties including Africa and Australia.
+Afterward, PPM moved into other minerals processing services within the minerals industry.

 What is Solvent Extraction?